 All residents achieved the student learning outcomes.
-However, one of the data points evaluating the preparation for the American Board of Pediatric Dentistry examination showed that our outgoing scores on the in-service exam was lower than we expected compared to the national average.
+Previously one of the data points evaluating the preparation for the American Board of Pediatric Dentistry examination showed that our outgoing scores on the in-service exam was lower than we expected compared to the national average.
+We are continuing to monitor this data point.
+We are also lacking a formal assessment of clinical progress.
+We are considering implementing clinical competencies to achieve this goal.

-6. Closing the Loop: Dissemination and Use of Current Assessment Findings

-A. When and how did your program faculty share and discuss these results and findings from this cycle of assessment?
+- 6. Closing the Loop: Dissemination and Use of Current Assessment Findings - A. When and how did your program faculty share and discuss these results and findings from this cycle of assessment?